 - Heart attack

-A significantly elevated level of myoglobin may be caused by rhabdomyolysis.
+A significantly elevated level of myoglobin may be caused by rhabdomyolysis (see below).

 Myoglobin levels are normally very low or not detectable in the urine.
 High levels of urine myoglobin indicate an increased risk for kidney damage and failure.
 Additional tests, such as BUN, creatinine, and urinalysis, are done to monitor kidney function in these people.